 There is no charge to use the park and users are permitted to use skateboards, in-line skates, scooters and BMX bikes.
 The use of motorized equipment is strictly prohibited.
 The skateboard park is unsupervised.
 Users are encouraged to wear proper helmets and safety gear at all times and while there are no rules when it comes to skateboarding, we do ask that you follow the posted rules of use for the park itself.

 The Fitness Park was designed for personal fitness and recreation and allows users to complete a 10-station exercise regime at their own pace.
 For those taking advantage of the track for walking, this park can be used to enhance that walking routine or it can be used to enhance other training.
 Each station is clearly identified and users are guided through each fitness station via instructional signage that provides all necessary information relating to the type of exercise, procedure and expected participant benefit for that particular station.

 There is no fee to use the fitness park.

 The Town has two tennis courts within the Track & Field Complex off Harris Drive.
 Both facilities are state-of-the-art tennis courts with new rubberized surfaces.
 Our newest tennis court is a championship tennis court, the only one in the province.
 Both courts are first come, first served.

-The Town has plans to construct an accessible all-inclusive splash pad that will be centrally located in the vicinity of the Track & Field Complex.
-The splash pad will also include sensory gardens that will allow for a wide range of sensory experiences and encourage the development of sensory and mental growth.
+The Town’s new accessible all-inclusive splash pad is centrally located in the vicinity of the Track & Field Complex.
+The splash pad includes sensory gardens that allow for a wide range of sensory experiences and encourage the development of sensory and mental growth.